juhp/stack-all/README.md

 A CLI tool for building Haskell projects easily over Stackage major versions.

+This is how I do my Haskell "build ci" now locally.

 ## Usage

-`stack-all` runs `stack build` over recent Stackage LTS major versions and Nightly.
+`stack-all` runs `stack build` over recent Stackage LTS major versions and Nightly: by default currently: nightly, lts-16, ..., lts-11.

-You can set the oldest working LTS for the project using `stack-all -o lts-13` or a `.stack-all` file:
+You can set the oldest working LTS for the project using `stack-all -o lts-13` or in a `.stack-all` file containing:

 ```
-$ cat .stack-all
 [versions]
 oldest = lts-13
 ```